-- 100% pass rate on the National Board for Certification in Occupational Therapy
+Pass Rate on the National Board for Certification in Occupational Therapy

-Classes are held approximately every three weekends for a total of 18 weekends throughout the course of the year at Dominican College’s Rockland County location.
-The campus is central to the Hudson Valley region, including the Metro New York City area and New Jersey’s Bergen County.
+Classes are held approximately every three weekends for a total of 18 weekends throughout the course of the year at Dominican College’s Rockland County campus.
+The College is central to the Hudson Valley region, including the Metro New York City area and New Jersey’s Bergen County.

 The Dominican College Advantage